AJ-Wuu/Projects/Machine Learning/Overview.md

 * Training Steps
   * Step 1: Initialize the parameters randomly
   * Step 2: Feed the cost function with training set, and calculate the error
-  * Step 3: Calculate the gradient of cost function (expensive) -- gradient descent is a technique to use derivative of a cost function to change the parameter values, to minimize the cost
+  * Step 3: Calculate the gradient of cost function (expensive)
+    * Gradient Descent is a technique to use derivative of a cost function to change the parameter values to minimize the cost
   * Step 4: Update weights with new values
   * Step 5: Go to Step 2 until cost is small enough
   * Step 6: Predict the new customer X